saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 ## Rate Limiting

-To prevent service overload and outbursts of incoming traffic, Sauce Labs introduced the Rate Limiting feature.
-It helps maximize the stability of incoming traffic.
+To increase service stability and prevent overload by a high volume of incoming traffic, we have set the following rate limits for uploading your mobile apps:

 | |Trial Users (per organization)|Non Trial Users (per organization)|